hotelcaliforniabm/duxel/README.md

 ### Node sheet
 We have been using 3/5 marine grade plywood.
 Therefore all of our designs assume 3/4in material.

+The holes are used to hook in the ratchet straps needed to get the diagonal cross tension need to keep the structure together.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/node/3:4in%20plywood%20node%20sheet.jpg "Düxel Node Sheet")

 ### Node